Migracode-Barcelona/old-syllabus-contents/CODE_OF_CONDUCT.md

 ## Reporting

 If you are being harassed or bullied or notice that this is happening to someone else, or have any other concerns, please let a mentor know.
 We will help take appropriate actions to stop this behaviour, and will not take any actions without your agreement and consent.
-If you would prefer to report anonymously, [please use this form](https://goo.gl/forms/OvIFhRTpuGO6AXtA3)
+If you would prefer to report anonymously, please contact vincent@openculturalcenter.org

 ## Enforcement